 I do think, however, that it would be prudent to be vigilant in this relentless sunshine as large (?) parts of my body are not used to exposure and sun burned ‘bits’ could be inconvenient and probably very painful.
 Photos to follow – only joking !

 I understand that you really don’t want that image remaining in your heads so to help you replace anything unpleasant, I have attached a nice picture of a dolphin – from a previous Hejira cruise of course.

 To say that my relationship with the Iridium satellite system had been ‘troubled’ would be a gross understatement.
-To receive a bill for over £6K for data apparently consumed in one afternoon on my return Atlantic crossing was definitely one of the lowest of the lows.
-So it was that I approached re-connection for this challenge with a great deal of caution.
+To receive a bill for over £6K for data apparently consumed in one afternoon (I had apparently forgotten to reinstate a firewall) on my return Atlantic crossing was definitely one of the lowest of the lows.
+So it was that I had approached re-connection for this challenge with a great deal of caution.
 Prompted by my experience, the providers, Mailasail, now offer a cut off limit and I would only consider re-connection with such a precaution written into the contract.
 I didn’t expect to be using much data as I would only enable the system when out of mobile phone range so that is on crossings and between remote headlands.
 I saw the new WhatsApp function as being useful as indeed it is.
 Billing periods are in calendar months so the limit relates to the consumption over a month.
 You can imagine how I felt to receive yesterday (the 9th) the following Email into my ‘Mailasail’ address from the billing company:-

 ‘Auto suspend limit of 120Mins based on voice used has been reached, service suspension is now pending’.